 Ice Melt Do's and Don'ts

-As summer fades into winter, the focus of housekeepers’ work in entryways shifts from cleaning up tracked-in dirt to cleaning up tracked-in snow.
+As seasons change, the focus of facility cleaning teams' work in entryways shifts from cleaning up tracked-in dirt to cleaning up tracked-in snow.
 Winter weather is particularly challenging because winter-weather hazards can result in costly slip-and-fall accidents.

-Ice melt products can help facility managers keep their buildings both safe and attractive.
-We asked some of the leading ice melt manufacturers to share the top five mistakes they’ve seen users make with their products — and to offer valuable advice on how to get it right.
+Ice melt products can help facility cleaning managers keep their buildings both safe and attractive.
+To help, Facility Cleaning Decisions editors asked ice melt manufacturers to share the top five mistakes they’ve seen users make with their products — and to offer valuable advice on how to get it right.

-Whether it is in an effort to save money or save time, some housekeepers opt not to use ice melt on slippery sidewalks and entryways.
+Whether it is in an effort to save money or save time, some custodial workers opt not to use ice melt on slippery sidewalks and entryways.
 Unfortunately, this could be an expensive mistake.

-“Good snow and ice control is definitely a large part of slip-and-fall prevention,” says George D. Lutz, quality assurance technical services manager for Cargill, headquartered in Minnetonka, Minn.
+“Good snow and ice control is definitely a large part of slip-and-fall prevention,” says a quality assurance technical services manager for Cargill, headquartered in Minneapolis, Minnesota.
 “One slip-and-fall accident buys an awful lot of ice melt.”

-Too often, cleaners believe that if a little ice melt does a good, than a lot must do a better job.
+Too often, facility cleaning staff incorrectly assume that if a little ice melt is good, then a lot must be better.
 In fact, according to manufacturers, less is usually more when it comes to ice melt.
 Overusing ice melt can lead to the product being unnecessarily tracked into the facility.
 It may also burn the vegetation beneath or around where the product is used.

-“Excessive application rates do not improve performance,” says Greg MacDonnell, senior marketing manager for The Dow Chemical Company, headquartered in Midland, Mich.
+“Excessive application rates do not improve performance,” says Greg MacDonnell, general manager of Occidental Chemical Corporation, headquartered in Ludington, Mich.

 Manufacturers recommend applying ice melt using a handheld fertilizer spreader for small areas or a walk-behind spreader for large areas.
 Scoops and shovels almost always cause overuse, whereas a spreader ensures the product is applied evenly.
 To make application even easier, colored ice melts are now available to help users see if they are over applying.

-Reading application directions for ice melt is important not only for determining quantity, but it is also the only way to be sure you use the product correctly.
-For example, when using a calcium or magnesium chloride product, it is important to cover your hands.
+Reading application directions for ice melt is important not only for determining quantity, but it is also the only way to be sure the product is being used correctly.
+For example, when using a calcium or magnesium chloride product, it is important that workers cover their hands.
 Product packaging will also warn against using ice melt on a roof, and that rock salt spread on a parking lot will eventually find its way into the water system.

 Instructions for use will also emphasize that putting deicer on a 10-inch pile of snow simply doesn’t work.
 Ice melt must be applied on the ground for it to be effective.
 Ideally, this should happen in anticipation of a storm.
 This isn’t always feasible, of course, so the product should be spread before precipitation freezes or as soon as possible thereafter, or immediately after snow has been cleared.

-“Pre-application is ideal as an initial deterrent before the snow falls, though it is often difficult to predict necessity,” says Todd Spencer, national sales manager, jan/san, for North American Salt Company, headquartered in Overland Park, Kan.
+“Pre-application is ideal as an initial deterrent before the snow falls, though it is often difficult to predict necessity,” says a representative for Compass Minerals, headquartered in Overland Park, Kansas.
 “If you are certain a storm is coming, getting the ice melt down first can have a huge impact on the ice and snow removal and ice melt application cycle.”

 Long before winter weather hits, it is also wise to seal any surfaces on which you will use ice melt with a commercial-quality sealant.
 This important step will prevent moisture from seeping into the pores and cracks in the concrete.
 Contrary to popular belief, ice melt does not damage concrete, but ice can.

-“The freeze-thaw cycle of ice and snow causes expansion and contraction within the crevasses, thus impacting the integrity of the surface,” Spencer says.
+Experts agree that the freeze-thaw cycle of ice and snow causes expansion and contraction within the crevasses, thus impacting the integrity of the surface.

 Some materials, such as brick, are especially porous and should not be treated with ice melt.
-Cleaners with these types of surfaces should contact their distributor or manufacturer for appropriate treatment options.
+Facility cleaning managers with these types of surfaces should contact their distributor or manufacturer for appropriate treatment options.

 Nearly all deicers on the market are made from one, or a blend of, five materials — calcium chloride, sodium chloride, potassium chloride, magnesium chloride, and urea.
 What makes these products different is how quickly they work and at what temperatures.
 This is determined by whether the deicer releases or absorbs heat upon contact with snow and ice.